storesafe/cordova-sqlite-storage/README.md

   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - Pre-populated openDatabase option (usage described below)
-- This project is self-contained _(with sqlite3 dependencies auto-fetched by npm)_: no dependencies on other plugins such as cordova-plugin-file
+- This project is self-contained (with sqlite3 dependencies auto-fetched by npm); no dependencies on other plugins such as cordova-plugin-file
 - Windows 8.1/Windows Phone 8.1/Windows 10 version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property: